Real Estate Talk:

-- In the promise to purchase, a number of days are provided from the date of acceptance, in which to perform the inspection;
+- In the promise to purchase, 7 to 10 days are provided from the date of acceptance, in which to perform the inspection;

 - Following those specified days, the inspector and buyer have 4 more days to provide the report to the seller, if required;

-- The inspection last approximately 2 to 3 hours;
+- The inspection lasts approximately 2 to 3 hours;

-- The cost is generally between $500 to $800 plus tax but can be higher depending on the type of property and location;
+- The cost is generally between $600 to $2000 plus taxes but can be higher depending on the type of property and location;

 - Cosmetic issues include items that are recommended repairs;